Deutsch: Prada / Español: Prada / Português: Prada / Français: Prada / Italiano: Prada

 Prada stands as a beacon of luxury in the fashion industry, known for its innovative designs and exceptional quality.
 The brand’s journey began in Milan, Italy, where Mario Prada opened a small leather goods shop.
 Over the years, Prada's reputation for excellence in leather craftsmanship grew, leading to its expansion into clothing, accessories, and footwear.

 In the 1970s, Mario Prada’s granddaughter, Miuccia Prada, took over the company, steering it towards high fashion and contemporary designs.
-Under her leadership, Prada became synonymous with minimalist elegance and cutting-edge style.
+Under her leadership, Prada became synonymous with Minimalist elegance and cutting-edge style.
 The brand’s aesthetic is characterized by clean lines, understated yet luxurious materials, and a blend of classic and modern influences.

 Prada's influence extends beyond clothing and accessories.
 The brand has made significant strides in sustainability, implementing eco-friendly practices in production and material sourcing.
 Additionally, Prada is known for its iconic runway shows, which often set trends and push the boundaries of conventional fashion.